Japan Air Lines Flight 792: Aircraft and crew

 The aircraft involved in the incident was a Douglas DC-8-61 manufactured in 1971, carrying the registration JA8048.
 The aircraft was bought by Japan Air Lines in March of the same year.
 In July 1982 the aircraft was sold to Oriental Lease, who in turn leased the aircraft back to Japan Air Lines.
 The aircraft had undergone an overhaul in June 1982, and had received maintenance just 13 days before the incident.

-The captain of Flight 792 was a 57-year-old man with 14,862 hours of experience.
+The captain of Flight 792 was a 57-year-old male with 14,862 hours of experience.
 He was a veteran that had flown the Prime Minister before, and was recently appointed the Flight Crew Manager of Japan Air Line's DC-8s as the previous manager was sacked in the fallout of Japan Air Lines Flight 350's accident.
-The copilot was a 34-year-old man and the flight engineer was a 28-year-old man.
+The copilot was a 34-year-old male and the flight engineer was a 28-year-old male.

 104 of the 113 passengers were Japanese, and among them were tourists who were on a tour organized by the Nicchuryokosha.